 In January 1961, Elvis Presley walked into the Beverley Hills Rolls-Royce dealership.
 Flush with the success of his music career and a five-year movie deal, he ordered a Rolls-Royce Phantom V; the only motor car in the world that could possibly befit his status as the ‘King of Rock & Roll’.
 From that day on, a Rolls-Royce motor car became the conveyance of choice for the music scene’s burgeoning elite.

 Many of these cars have taken their place in automotive and music folklore.
 John Lennon, for example, acquired a Phantom V in 1965.
-During his ownership he commissioned a number of cutting-edge additions for the time including; a television, portable refrigerator, record player and the first blacked-out windows to appear on a car in England.
-He was so enamoured with the interior comfort of the finest riding car in the world, he is reported to have converted the rear bench-seat into a double bed.
+During his ownership he commissioned a number of cutting-edge additions for the time including; a television, portable refrigerator, record player, and the first blacked-out windows to appear in a car in England.
+He was so enamored with the interior comfort of the finest riding car in the world, he is reported to have converted the rear bench-seat into a double bed.

 One particular story resulting from the music world’s love affair with Rolls-Royce has segued from folklore to infamy.
-It concerns The Who drummer, Keith Moon and the night of his 21st birthday at the Holiday Inn in Flint Michigan.
-Legend goes that a somewhat high spirited Mr Moon drove his Rolls-Royce into the hotel’s swimming pool.
+It concerns The Who drummer, Keith Moon, and the night of his 21st birthday at the Holiday Inn in Flint Michigan.
+The legend goes that a somewhat high spirited Mr. Moon drove his Rolls-Royce into the hotel’s swimming pool.
 This is categorically untrue and is probably an overblown conflation of two stories.